jeog/TOSDataBridge/README.md

 ### Installation Details
 - - -
 The following sections will outline how to setup TOSDB's core C/C++ libraries.
-At the end of this section is a screen-shot of all the relevant commands for using the x64 binaries. **If you're only interested in using the python wrapper you still need to follow these steps**
+At the end of this section is a (slightly out-dated) screen-shot of all the relevant commands for using the x64 binaries. **If you're only interested in using the python wrapper you still need to follow these steps**

 1. Move the unzipped tos-databridge folder to its permanent location(our's is in C:/ for convenience.)
 If you change it in the future you'll need to redo some of these steps because the Service module relies on an absolute path.

 2. Determine the appropriate build you'll need: 32-bit(x86) or 64-bit(x64). ***Make sure you don't mix and match in future steps, python will automatically look for a version that matches its own build.***

 3. (Optional) Compile the appropriate binaries if building from source.
+The easiest way to do this is open the .sln file in /VisualStudioBuild, go to the appropriate build, and select 'build'.
+(If this fails, try 'clean' and then 'build'.)

 4. Determine if your TOS platform runs under elevated privileges (does it ask for an admin password before starting?)